 16” return for a 2 ton AC unit

 APS (Arizona Public Service) and SRP (Salt River Project) are the two major energy providers in Arizona.
 Even though they both provide the same service, APS and SRP have some major differences that play a role in deciding where some customers choose to live.
 APS has a larger service area and is the larger energy provider, covering most of the Phoenix area.
-SRP’s service area is more in the east valley with some exceptions in Glendale, Laveen, Ahwatukee and south Scottsdale homes also have SRP.
+SRP’s service area is located more in the East Valley with some exceptions in Glendale, Laveen, Ahwatukee and south Scottsdale.

-The energy audit steps will be the same for an APS customer as a SRP customer, we still conduct a blower door test to measure air leakage and duct leakage, use a thermal camera to scan the home for insulation defects, conduct a thorough attic insulation and check the heating and cooling system… but a SRP energy audit differs from an APS energy audit in the way we approach energy savings.
+The Green ID energy audit steps will be the same for an APS customer or an SRP customer.
+We still conduct a blower door test to measure air leakage and duct leakage, use a thermal camera to scan the home for insulation defects, conduct a thorough attic insulation inspection and check the heating and cooling system.
+But an SRP energy audit differs from an APS energy audit in the way we approach energy savings.
 APS and SRP have important differences that have implications in how much energy our customers save and what temperature strategies we recommend.
 We review the major differences between these two energy providers in Arizona and how you can take advantage of savings.

 Sign Up For Your Home Energy Audit